adrian-cucuet/project2-budgetly/README.md

 Testing has been done on different browsers (Chrome, Safari, Firefox) and the website was performing well on all three.

 The mobile responsiveness testing has been done using iOS, and Android.
 The website kept the same layout on all three with no issues.

-Due to the Favicon files uploaded, the website has a .webmanifest file that allows the mobile website to be saved on the home screen of the phone and acts like a progressive web app.

 ### Validator Testing